ArjoNagelhout/arjo_modules/README.md

 # arjo_modules

 This plugin consists of 3 modules: `seq`, `count` and `switch`, each 3HP wide.
-The modules are simple on their own, but can be combined into a powerful sequencer.
+The modules are simple on their own, but when combined they can become a powerful sequencer.

 All modules have a `CLK` (clock) and a `RST` (reset) input, which both take a pulse as input.